 Sex addiction is essentially compulsive participation in sex despite the negative consequences.
-This behavior is more likely to cause emotional stress than bring pleasure or comfort.
-That’s where we bring in the idea of a sex addiction test.
+This behavior is more likely to cause emotional stress than to bring pleasure or comfort.
+That’s where we bring in the idea of a porn addiction quiz.

 Although this is not exactly a legal diagnosis, sex addiction can have real consequences, including negative effects on relationships.
 People have different views on the concept of sex addiction.